European solidarity demos demand end to Ukraine war

 Citizens worldwide have been horrified by Russian President Vladimir Putin’s attack, which began on February 24 and appeared to be entering a new phase with escalating bombardment.

-Several thousand people gathered in Paris on Saturday afternoon to say, “no to war in Europe”, an AFP correspondent said.
+“Despite the suffering, we are going to win, we are sure of it,” said Nataliya, a Franco-Ukrainian with the blue-and-yellow Ukrainian flag draped over shoulders, at the Paris protest.

+She declined to give her full name because of concerns about the safety of her son in Ukraine.
+“We are proud of their courage, their determination,” she added.

-“We will be here every weekend, in Paris or elsewhere, until Putin leaves, withdraws his tanks,” said Aline Le Bail-Kremer, a member of Stand With Ukraine, one of the groups which organised the protest.
+“We will be here every weekend, in Paris or elsewhere, until Putin leaves, withdraws his tanks,” said Aline Le Bail-Kremer, a member of Stand With Ukraine, one of the organisers of the protest.

-“Despite the suffering, we will win,” said Nataliya, a French-Ukrainian woman who did not wish to give her surname to protect her son who is in Ukraine.

-Some 25,000 demonstrators were expected in rallies in more than 100 cities in France, a French police source said.

 One of the largest rallies to demand the withdrawal of Russia’s troops from Ukraine on the invasion’s 10th day was in Zurich where organisers believed 40,000 people took part, Switzerland’s ATS news agency reported.